bitprj/devrel/OpenFEC-Data-Visualization/blog.md

 # Introduction to OpenFEC Data Visualization with ChartJs
 ## Purpose

-The importance of understanding politics and the implications of being informed voters are profound.
-The ability for citizens of a country to understand the financial spending of candidates running for office (at any level) allows one to understand where a candidate's priorities lie.
+The importance of understanding the implications of being an informed voter is profound.
+The ability for citizens of a country to understand the financial spending of candidates running for office (at any level—presidential, state, or local) allows one to understand where a candidate's priorities lie.
 Observing and analyzing financial trends allows one to make predictions about who may win a particular election.
 A lot of the time, however, it’s easy to get lost in the numbers!

-Thus, being able to visualize this data in a graphical manner helps in truly comparing and understanding a candidate’s financial spending in comparison to that of others in an easy manner.
+Thus, being able to visualize this data helps in comparing and understanding the financial spending of candidates.
 However, how do you verify the graphs you see online are indeed accurate?

 It’s a catch-22 situation!
 Either you receive accurate numbers (hard to analyze) or potentially biased graphs.
 In this tutorial, you’ll learn how to make the graph yourself, using the official financial data available at the OpenFEC API.